 Whether you intend to show a film without any profit in mind or it’s a film that you want to earn something financially speaking, one thing’s for sure: you will spend at least five digits of budget (in Philippine peso) for it – not unless you are the luckiest person who would be able to gather all the people and equipment you need – all unpaid for their time and effort.
 But hey, even working for pro bono entails expenses for fuel and food – unless you’re that ‘kind’ that you won’t even bother to let them have free lunch for their free services.

 It wouldn’t really be a business endeavor if you are rich enough to provide all the things the production needs – and you are not interested in getting back what you spent for once the film is shown to the public.
 But then again, especially in this third world country, up to what extent can you actually be this martyr with what you are passionate about?
 How can you keep on making films if all your assets turn into liabilities because you have to spend everything you have in order to come up with your masterpiece?

 As an independent filmmaker myself, having been through the ups and downs of Pinoy filmmaking, I have the conviction to say that making a compromise between the art and business sides of filmmaking is a good route as well.
 It’s like you need to work everyday in order to have enough money to spend for your food and other needs.
-And from there, you can utilize your talents and skills to make your life much more worthwhile than just living up with the routine of breathing, eating, sleeping, and waking up everyday.
-And it’s a real challenge – how you can come up with a worthwhile film – aesthetically, technically, and emotionally with a good marketing value that the people can appreciate as one great package.
-You want people to see, feel, and realize things that you have come up with in your story… And so it goes… You make a good film to express yourself and your convictions and get your message across… And people will watch your film for its touching cinematic value as an art form and/or an entertainment venue.
+From there, you can utilize your talents and skills to make your life much more worthwhile than just living up with the routine of breathing, eating, sleeping, and waking up everyday.
+It’s a real challenge – how you can come up with a worthwhile film – aesthetically, technically, and emotionally with a good marketing value that the people can appreciate as one great package.
+You want people to see, feel, and realize things that you have come up with in your story… So it goes… You make a good film to express yourself and your convictions and get your message across… People will watch your film for its touching cinematic value as an art form and/or an entertainment venue.